smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

     keep_md: true
 ---

 ## Introduction

 This R markdown document describes the methodology and results of a portion of the data analysis we conducted in support of a reporting project examining the effects of tree canopy inequity across the city of Baltimore, especially as it relates to climate change.

+In general, this document is arranged into analyses of the following categories, though there are some cases where one statistic depends on multiple categories (e.g. the canopy cover in a hot neighborhood):

+* Temperature
+* Demographics
+* Tree Canopy
+* Street Trees (individual tree tracking)

 ## Setup

-Before running this file, **please view and run the [cleaning script](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.md)** for this project.
+Before running this file, **please view and run the [Code Red Data Cleaning document](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.md)** for this project.
 As well as outputting necessary cleaned data for the following ananlysis, that document also includes the following items necessary to understand this analysis:

 * definitions
-* information about the source data
+* source data citation and information
 * cleaning methodology
-* software tools
+* software tools used

 ```r